The Prisoner (album): Composition

 arrangement was used as the musical theme for a Silva Thins cigarette TV commercial.)
 Continuing the album's apparent theme, the "Promise of the Sun" symbolises "how the sun promises life and freedom to all living things, and yet blacks are not yet free."

+Reception

+Harvey Pekar, writing for DownBeat in a contemporary review, awarded the album a perfect score and praised Hancock as "one of the most creative young jazzmen on the scene today".

 Track listing

-All compositions by Herbie Hancock, except where noted.
+All compositions by Herbie Hancock, except "Firewater" composed by C. B. Williams.